- Description: Lined sleeveless Blythe dress – great for layering with long sleeve T’s and tights.

 I just downloaded it and printed it and it is printing way big.
 I got a program to open it but it is still off!
 Got any suggestions?

-I know this is old thread but if anyone needs help turning it ride side out, use tweezers.
+I know this is old thread but if anyone needs help turning it ride side out, use tweezers. 🙂 And Melissa thank you for the patterns, I love them!!!

 This dress is so versatile!
 The pattern’s super simple, too.
 It was the first Blythe dress I ever made and I’m going to make many more!
 Turning it right-side-out is sort of tricky at the shoulders, but with patience (and sometimes a knitting needle to poke with), it works out.
 The dress fits my Momoko, too, although it’s a lot shorter on her, but would be great with tights or leggings for modesty.